 For small farms, selling at your local farmer’s market is the best way to not only make a decent paycheck for your labor, but also to get the word out about your farm!
 However, if you go there with the same things as everyone else, then you may have trouble attracting people to your stall.

 Plus, while you may find that while you don’t turn any heads with plain old apples and strawberries, you might with something a little more interesting.
 By adding just a little more work to turn your harvest into something unique, you can triple your profits on those items!
-So, here are 30 ideas for awesome things you can sell at your next farmer’s market!
+Here are 30 ideas for best selling items at markets.

 PS.
 Make sure that you check your local cottage food laws before selling.
 Some places are more strict about prepared foods, and you may need special permission to sell things like milk, cheese, or even some jams and jellies at your stall, so do your research!